 - Grated Parmesan cheese, optional

 - If you'd like to store this mix longer, leave out the fresh garlic and just add it when you're ready to serve.
-If you do this, you don't need to refrigerate the mixture.
+If you do this, you don't need to refrigerate the mixture and it will keep for up to 6 months in your pantry.

-- Nutrition information for dry mix only and does not include olive oil or cheese.
+- Nutrition information is for dry mix only and does not include olive oil or cheese.